Looking for the Best Value in Woodworking Education?

-Although I don't sell lumber, you can conveniently purchase a lumber kit for your woodworking class from lumber suppliers, such as Jason Bennett, who mills and prepares it at his shop.
+Although we don't sell lumber, you can conveniently purchase a lumber kit for your woodworking class from lumber suppliers, such as Jason Bennett, who mills and prepares it at his shop.
 Jason sells the lumber already cut to size and packaged for each of the classes.
 If you're interested you can contact Jason directly at 423-431-8492.
-Jason will also ship the lumber to my school so that it will be here when you arrive.
+Jason will also ship the lumber to the school so that it will be here when you arrive.
 What could be easier?

 What Are Class Hours?

 Class meets from 8:00 am - 5:00 pm.
 The shop is open at 7:45 am.

 To maximize woodworking instruction time, we provide lunch.
 Of course, if you have special dietary needs, you are welcome to bring your own lunch or snacks.